davidmlentz/davidmlentz.github.io/installing_vvv.md

 1. **Standardized Code** We adhere to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards).
 We aim to create code that is consistent and readable.
 The HTML, CSS, PHP and Javascript created by the WordPress community should always follow the appropriate coding standard.

-# Contributing to the discussion
+# Contributing to the Discussion
 WordPress is a community-driven project, and we encourage you to join the discussion to help innovate and prioritize.
 There are several ways you can contribute.
 1. **Find bugs and create issues.** Like any website, HelpHub has bugs.
 You can help by investigating bugs and reporting them as [issues in the GitHub repository](https://github.com/Kenshino/HelpHub/issues).
 1. **Propose design suggestions and improvements.** Submit your ideas as [GitHub issues](https://github.com/Kenshino/HelpHub/issues), and join the docs team discussion to help refine and prioritize pending work.